 Skip advert

 We expect even more models will qualify for the Electric Car Grant as time goes on, but these are our picks for the best cars that come with the discount right now.

-Leading the pack has to be the Skoda Elroq – the Auto Express 2025 Car of the Year, and Mid-size SUV of the Year.
-It’s an exceptionally talented car, that’s surprisingly nimble around town and soothing to drive on the motorway, not to mention incredibly spacious and well finished inside.
-Add to that some of Skoda’s brilliant ‘Simply Clever’ touches, a range of up to 355 miles and generous kit list, and you can understand why we like it so much – and that was before the starting price dropped to just over £32k thanks to the EV grant.
+Another great ECG car we’d highly recommend is the Skoda Elroq.
+A former Car of the Year recipient in 2025, the Elroq is surprisingly nimble around town and soothing to drive on the motorway, not to mention incredibly spacious and well finished inside.
+Add to that some of Skoda’s brilliant ‘Simply Clever’ touches, a range of up to 355 miles and generous kit list, and you can understand why we like it so much.

-Another Auto Express award winner, the Renault 5 feels very sophisticated and well rounded for a small electric car.
+Another former Auto Express award winner, the Renault 5 feels very sophisticated and well rounded for a small electric car.
 It offers impressive handling abilities, refinement and real-world range, plus class-leading Google-powered technology.
 The retro looks and charm sprinkled throughout are the cherry on top.
 What more could you want?

+Skip advert